ekumenlabs/fruit_detection/README.md

 docker compose -f docker/docker-compose.yml --profile training up
 ```

-After the training ends, a `model.pth` file will be available inside OUTPUT_PATH.
+After the training ends, a `model.pth` file will be available inside `fruit_detection/model`.
 Additionally, you will notice that the dataset files were organized in different folders based on their extension.
 To test the model you can run:

 ```bash
 docker compose -f docker/docker-compose.yml --profile training_test up
 ```

-This will evaluate every image in the DATASET_PATH and generate annotated images in the OUTPUT_PATH.
+This will evaluate every image in the `DATASET_PATH` and generate annotated images in the `model` folder.

 ## Run